tempestphp/tempest-docs/app/Front/Docs/Content/framework/03-controllers.md

 ## Middleware

 Middleware can be applied to handle tasks in between receiving a request and sending a response.
-Middleware can be applied to routes via the `#[Route]` attribute:
+Middleware can be applied to routes via the attributes which extends the `Route` interface, such as `#[Get]`, `#[Post]` or more:

 ```php
 // app/BookClass.php